In Hope Stories

 Since early December 2020 I’d been having lightheaded moments.
 Often if I’d been doing something I’d need to sit down, and it was followed by a strong sense of smell.

 “I’d smell something that clearly wasn’t there, lasting for about 10 seconds or so.”

 I’d had high blood pressure and high cholesterol in the past and my grandfather died of a heart attack at 60 so I decided to get checked out.
-They did blood tests and a scan where they put dye in the body to check there are no blockages or narrowing of the veins, and the next day they called and said ‘there’s nothing seriously wrong with any of your bloods but when we followed them through your body we found a small lesion had been found in my brain on the temporal lobe.
+They did blood tests and a scan where they put dye in the body to check there are no blockages or narrowing of the veins, and the next day they called and I was told there was nothing seriously wrong with any of my bloods but a small lesion had been found in my brain on the temporal lobe.

 I’d been more concerned I might have had some kind of blood blockage that would lead to a heart attack or stroke and that’s what set me off to get checked out, so when I found out I had a brain tumour it was a shock.
 I felt surprised but ready for battle – my game face came out.
 I felt as optimistic as I possibly could because it was so small, only 1cm.

 “I’d heard of people having plum or apple-sized tumours and I had a pea.
 So, I thought ‘I have a pea, I can do this’.”

 I went to see a neurologist and he looked at the scans and said ‘that’s where it is’.
 He didn’t know exactly what it was but he wanted to take it out on 8 February 2021 and explained how he was going to do it.
 They couldn’t say how long it had been there but it hadn’t grown from the time of my first scan to the day before surgery, so that was promising.